 This concludes a third in the series of poems, based on the poet's journey to Niagara Falls.
-Parts 1 & 2 can be found here.
+Read parts 1 & 2 & 3 here.

 Father Hennepin stood on the bank of the river

 That rushes in torrents beside the peace of the forest,

 Beside him, the Indian guide stood looking in silence

 Beyond the next bend of the boulder-strewn walls of the gorge.

 “The great falls is near,” he said, pointing upriver where like

 Thunder was heard a great rumbling sound, as they